Structural similarity index measure: General formula and components

+Choosing the third denominator stabilizing constant as:

+leads to a simplification when combining the c and s components with equal exponents ($\beta = \gamma$), as the numerator of c is then twice the denominator of s, leading to a cancellation leaving just a 2.
+Setting the weights (exponents) $\alpha,\beta,\gamma$ to 1, the formula can then be reduced to the special case shown above.

-Mathematical Properties
+Mathematical properties

 SSIM satisfies the identity of indiscernibles, and symmetry properties, but not the triangle inequality or non-negativity, and thus is not a distance function.
 However, under certain conditions, SSIM may be converted to a normalized root MSE measure, which is a distance function.
 The square of such a function is not convex, but is locally convex and quasiconvex, making SSIM a feasible target for optimization.

 Application of the formula

 In order to evaluate the image quality, this formula is usually applied only on luma, although it may also be applied on color (e.g., RGB) values or chromatic (e.g. YCbCr) values.
 The resultant SSIM index is a decimal value between -1 and 1, where 1 indicates perfect similarity, 0 indicates no similarity, and -1 indicates perfect anti-correlation.
-For an image, it is typically calculated using a sliding Gaussian window of size 11x11 or a block window of size 8×8.
+For an image, it is typically calculated using a sliding Gaussian window of size 11×11 or a block window of size 8×8.
 The window can be displaced pixel-by-pixel on the image to create an SSIM quality map of the image.
 In the case of video quality assessment, the authors propose to use only a subgroup of the possible windows to reduce the complexity of the calculation.

 Variants

-Multi-Scale SSIM
+Multi-scale SSIM

 A more advanced form of SSIM, called Multiscale SSIM (MS-SSIM) is conducted over multiple scales through a process of multiple stages of sub-sampling, reminiscent of multiscale processing in the early vision system.
 It has been shown to perform equally well or better than SSIM on different subjective image and video databases.